-4.1.1 Background on data privacy requirements
+1.1.1 Background on data privacy requirements

-The collection and use of personal data is subject to EU Directive 95/46 (URL link), which relates to the processing of personal data.
-It applies to physical persons (HCPs) and exceptionally, in the case of Austria, Italy, Luxembourg and Switzerland to HCOs as well.
+The collection and use of personal data is subject to the European General Data Protection Regulation (GDPR 2016/679), which relates to the processing of personal data.
+It applies to physical persons (HCPs) and exceptionally, in the case of Austria, Luxembourg and Switzerland to HCOs as well.